unbit/uwsgi-docs/Management.rst

 Signal      Description                                                               Convenience command
 ==========  ========================================================================  ===================
-`SIGHUP`    gracefully reload all the workers and the master process                  --reload `SIGTERM`   brutally reload all the workers and the master process `SIGINT`    immediately kill the entire uWSGI stack                                   --stop `SIGQUIT`   immediately kill the entire uWSGI stack `SIGUSR1`   print statistics
+`SIGHUP`    gracefully reload all the workers and the master process                  --reload `SIGTERM`   brutally reload all the workers and the master process                    (use --die-on-term to respect the convention of shutting down the instance)
+`SIGINT`    immediately kill the entire uWSGI stack                                   --stop `SIGQUIT`   immediately kill the entire uWSGI stack `SIGUSR1`   print statistics